Cash Dividends vs. Share Repurchases

 Which is Better for Your Portfolio?

-Should a company pay its shareholders dividends?
-Should smart investors insist only on purchasing shares of businesses that have a consistent record of steady dividend increases or is it better for a company to plow all of its earnings back into the company for expansion?
+There's some debate as to whether smart investors should insist on only purchasing shares of businesses that have a consistent record of steady dividend increases, or if it's better for a company to plow its earnings back into the company for expansion through stock repurchases.

 Cash Dividends vs. Share Repurchases